NC Armed Robbery Lawyer

 At Wilkie Law Firm, Attorney Aden Wilkie has a strong reputation for achieving successful outcomes for his clients facing theft charges in Jacksonville and the surrounding communities.
-If you’re facing armed robbery charges, give us a call at (910) 333-9626 as soon as possible to obtain a free consultation.
+If you’re facing armed robbery charges, give us a call at (910) 333-9626 as soon as possible to obtain a consultation.

 North Carolina Robbery Law

 An armed robbery charge in North Carolina involves stealing or taking something of value from someone else without consent and by using intimidation or force via a deadly weapon (i.e. a knife or firearm).
 Since this is a violent crime, potential punishments include lengthy jail sentences and hefty fines.

 If you’ve been associated or charged with this crime, it’s imperative that you retain the legal services of a Jacksonville robbery lawyer right away.
 The criminal defense team at Wilkie Law Firm has successfully defended numerous clients against charges of armed robbery.

 North Carolina criminal statutes outline three distinct types of robbery, including:

 - Common-Law Robbery: This type of robbery involves a victim, though not the use of a dangerous weapon.

 - Armed Robbery: The perpetrator threatens the victim with a dangerous weapon, placing them at risk of bodily harm, and takes their property.
 In some jurisdictions, this crime is called aggravated robbery.